Steve Wapnick

-Steven Lee Wapnick (born September 25, 1965) is a former Major League Baseball pitcher.
+Steven Lee Wapnick (born September 25, 1965) is an American former Major League Baseball pitcher.
 He played for the Detroit Tigers and the Chicago White Sox.
 He held batters to a .222 batting average, holding righties to a .115 batting average.

 Early life

 Wapnick was born in Panorama City, California, and is Jewish.
 He attended Monroe High School in Sepulveda, California.
 He then attended Moorpark College and Fresno State University, where he pitched for the Bulldogs, and he threw and batted right-handed.

 Amateur draft

 Wapnick, who was and 200 pounds, was drafted three times.
 Each time, his place in the draft slipped.
-The San Diego Padres drafted him in the second round of the 1985 Major League Baseball Draft.
+The San Diego Padres drafted him in the second round of the 1985 Major League Baseball draft.
 When he did not sign with them, the Oakland Athletics drafted him in fifth round of the June Secondary Phase, but again he didn't sign.
 Finally, he was drafted in 1987 by the Toronto Blue Jays, but not until round 30.
 He finally signed with them, and reported to the minor league St. Catharines Blue Jays shortly thereafter.